rikedyp/MyTool/docs/Meta/Example.md

         mike deploy --push --update-aliases 0.1 latest

 ## Fix a bug
-Dyalog v17.1 was released including this (patch) version of the tool.
+Dyalog v17.1 is released including this (patch) version of the tool.
 From this point onwards Dyalog v18.0 is the actively developed version.

 1. Add comment ("bug fix") to `MyTool.apln`